blueneogeo/xtend-tools/README.md

 		.or [ findUser(defaultUserId) ]
 		.orThrow [ new Exception('help!') ]

+### Attempt

 You can also catch errors this way, in case findUser were to throw an exception if there was no user found:

 	val Opt<User> user = attempt [ findUser(id) ]

+### Conditional Processing

-And perform conditional processing:
+To perform conditional processing (user is an Opt<User>):

 	ifSome(user) [ ..do something with the user.. ]

+### Optional Mapping

-And mapping on a value that may not exist:
+To map a value that may not exist:

 	val Opt<Integer> age = user.mapOpt [ it.age ] // user is an  Opt<User>

+This is just a selection.
 For more extensions, check the source of OptExtensions.xtend

-# List Operations
+## List Operations

 Lists have been augmented with Opt and attempt operations as well: (silly example!)